savdeshsoni/Assignment-2-ML/README.md

 # Assignment-2-ML
 Machine Learning Classification Project with Streamlit Deployment

+The models were trained offline and savdes as .pkl files to support efficient Streamlit Deployment.
+The training logic si provided in Python Scripts, while the serialized models allow fast inference without retaining during application runtime.

 a.
 Problem Statement - This project aims to classify breast cancer tumors as malignant or benign using multiple machine learning classification models and deploy them using Streamlit.

 b.
 Dataset Description -